raphael-susewind/india-religion-politics/upid/README.md

-booth_id_14 | ID code of the polling booth, as assigned by the Election Commission in 2014 station_id_14 | ID code of the polling station, i.e. the physical unit housing this polling booth (note that this is a concept not used by the Election Commission, but introduced by me - basically all polling booths with subsequent ID codes and roughly similar names are considered to fall within one station) station_name_14 | Name of the polling station, i.e. the physical unit housing this polling booth (cleaned up to be the same across all booths within this station) district_11 | District into which this booth falls as identically listed on the cover sheet of the electoral rolls of 2011, 2012 and 2013 tehsil_11 | Tehsil into which this booth falls as identically listed on the cover sheet of the electoral rolls of 2011, 2012 and 2013 village_11 | Village into which this booth falls as identically listed on the cover sheet of the electoral rolls of 2011, 2012 and 2013 (only rural booths)
+booth_id_14 | ID code of the polling booth, as assigned by the Election Commission in 2014 station_id_14 | ID code of the polling station, i.e. the physical unit housing this polling booth (note that this is a concept not used by the Election Commission, but introduced by me - basically all polling booths with subsequent ID codes and roughly similar names are considered to fall within one station) station_name_14 | Name of the polling station, i.e. the physical unit housing this polling booth (cleaned up to be the same across all booths within this station) booth_parts_14 | List of the constituent 'parts' (in ECI parlance) for this polling booth in 2014 - usually the streets, mohallas or villages served booth_name_14 | Name of the polling booth as listed in the psname2partname database (this might be different from station_name_14) district_11 | District into which this booth falls as identically listed on the cover sheet of the electoral rolls of 2011, 2012 and 2013 tehsil_11 | Tehsil into which this booth falls as identically listed on the cover sheet of the electoral rolls of 2011, 2012 and 2013 village_11 | Village into which this booth falls as identically listed on the cover sheet of the electoral rolls of 2011, 2012 and 2013 (only rural booths)